mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 ## What's missing?

-There are a few components that I consciously chose not to include in my build due to price, complexity, or physical space.
+There are a few components that I intentionally excluded from my build due to price, complexity, or physical space.

 ### Graphics card (GPU)

-As I mentioned above, with space and ports at a premium, purposely avoided the need for a graphics card.
+With scarce physical space and motherboard ports, I didn't want a dedicated graphics card.
 I chose a motherboard and CPU combination that supported graphics rendering without an external card.

 ### Host bus adaptor (HBA)

 Many NAS builds include a [host bus adaptor](https://www.truenas.com/community/threads/whats-all-the-noise-about-hbas-and-why-cant-i-use-a-raid-controller.81931/).
 An HBA is a chip that goes into the PCI slot of a motherboard and increases the number of disks the motherboard can support.

-I chose not to include an HBA in my build, but I intentionally left a PCI slot available if I need one in the future.
-I chose against an HBA.
-It seems like a pain in the butt.

 One of the popular HBAs I see is the IBM ServeRAID M1015, which you can find for under $100.
 The ServeRAID M1015 has two SAS ports, and each SAS port can accept four SATA drives via a [SAS to SATA cable], so the HBA can add capacity for eight additional disks.
 To use the M1015 with ZFS, you need to [cross-flash it to IT mode](https://www.servethehome.com/ibm-serveraid-m1015-part-4/).

-My motherboard had four SATA ports, so I figured I could start with four disks.
-When I need to add disks, I'll buy an HBA.
-I made sure to leave an available PCI slot for that purpose.
+Honestly, the whole process of cross-flashing sounds tedious and frustrating, so I decided to punt on it until I need an HBA.
+My motherboard had four SATA ports, so I could start with four disks just by using the available SATA ports.
+When I need more disks, I'll buy an HBA.
+I made sure to leave a PCI slot available for that purpose.

 ### ECC RAM